 - 39. Fitness to Practise Panels are convened by and organised by OSCAR.
 Fitness to Practise Panels conduct their business in accordance with the Procedure for hearings by Panels which detail how Panels work, including, where relevant, the right of a student to attend a hearing and to be accompanied.
-It is expected that those asked to attend a hearing will acquaint themselves with the Regulations. - 40.
+It is expected that those asked to attend a hearing will acquaint themselves with the Regulations.
+In cases involving the GMC, students may request for the hearing to be open to members of the public (except hearings involving health issues, which should be held in private). - 40.
 The Panel hearing will normally be completed within 20 University working days of the conclusion of the investigation.
 Where it is going to take longer than this, the student will be kept updated as to progress and likely timescales.